A Beginner’s Guide to State-by-State Medicaid

 - Home care for individuals eligible for nursing services

-- Personal items such as clothing, grooming items, cosmetics
+- Personal items such as clothing, grooming products, cosmetics

-- Special services or ‘extras’ not included in a facility’s Medicaid payment
+- Special services or "extras" not included in the facility's Medicaid payment

-In addition to coverage explained above, some states also offer a Home and Community Based Services (HCBS) program, which provides Medicaid to elderly people outside of nursing homes.
-Generally, HCBS coverage is limited to certain types of disability and certain geographic regions.
+Some states offer Home and Community Based Services (HCBS), a Medicaid program for elderly people outside nursing homes.
+HCBS coverage usually applies to certain disabilities and specific geographic regions.

-- Adult day health services, including medical, nursing, psychiatric, psychological, physical, occupational, and speech services
+- Adult day health services (medical, nursing, psychiatric, psychological, physical, occupational, and speech services)

 - Personal care